COVID-19 IN THE BALKANS

 Following the novel coronavirus outbreak, the Albanian government started to take some measures in order to slow down the spread of the disease.
 However, with the latest changes, the measures are not as strict.
-Due to a low number of confirmed cases of infection, the Albanian government has decided to lift the measures by the 18th of May.
-Most businesses are already allowed to reopen.
-The borders will be open from the 1st of June.
+Due to a low number of confirmed cases of infection, the Albanian government decided to lift the measures since the 18th of May.
+The borders have reopened with some countries.
 Hotels, services, and beaches are reopened.
 The government presented a few prevention measures regarding tourism this year.

 For further information about travel in Albania, click here.